php-http/documentation/docs/index.md

 As explained above, PHP HTTP has room for anything that is connected to HTTP and PHP.
 Although [HTTPlug](http://httplug.io) is considered to be our "main product", we have other components as well.

+See the list of components in the left side navigation.